Bilue/swift-style-guide/README.md

 #### Whitespace

- * Tabs, not spaces.
+* Spaces, not tabs.
+This should be specified in the `.xcodeproj`'s settings to override user preferences.
 * End files with a newline.
 * Make liberal use of vertical whitespace to divide code into logical chunks.
 * Don’t leave trailing whitespace.
-   * Not even leading indentation on blank lines.

 #### Prefer `let`-bindings over `var`-bindings wherever possible